MaximeCaute/Rethinking_OR/README.md

 It contains the final report, slides from the final presentation and code.

-The folder `Codes /Python` contains the code of the project which includes:
+The folder `Code/Python` contains the code of the project which includes:

 * Jupyter Notebooks with different results: